Vouvray Wines: Sweet and Delightful Pairings

-It was some years ago–when I was a member of a group of teenagers bicycling through the Loire Valley–that I discovered Vouvray wines.
+It was some years ago–as a member of a group of teenagers bicycling through the Loire Valley–that I discovered Vouvray wines.
 The setting was idyllic.
 We camped in the Loire Valley after a day of bicycling through the countryside.
-We would make stops every day to see the world famous Loire chateaux.
+We stopped every day to see the world famous Loire chateaux.

-One evening we were making our own dinner, and I was charged with buying the wine.
-We had some fresh French bread, paté, and canned beets for dinner.
+Then one evening we were making dinner, and I decided to buy some wine.
+One the menu was fresh French bread, paté, and canned beets for dinner.
 Goat cheese was our dessert.

-Here’s what I knew: the beets would be cooked with white vinegar, sugar, cornstarch and spices.
-The wine that I bought at a small countryside store was Vouvray.
+Now the beets would be cooked with white vinegar, sugar, cornstarch and spices.
+I bought the wine at a small countryside store, a Vouvray.
 It was inexpensive, rather sweet, but–I was assured–full of flavor and character.
 But would it go with the dinner?

-It was a delicious combination, one of the best food and wine combinations I have ever enjoyed.
+This delicious combination is one of the best food and wine combinations to date!
 I discovered Vouvray–from the Chenin Blanc grape–has a natural acidity and flavor.
 It goes well with sweeter dishes.
-I have since remembered that pleasant dinner for the balance of food and wine.
+I remember that pleasant dinner for the balance of food and wine.

-True, this is a wine tending towards sweetness, with gradations of flavor sweetness.
+True, this wine leads towards sweetness, with gradations of flavor.

 - sec (dry)